-For many years I have worked in communication in healthcare field, developing dozens of campaigns that aimed at raising awareness on cardiovascular and oncological prevention in different European countries.
+For many years I have worked in communication in the healthcare field, developing dozens of campaigns that aimed at raising awareness on cardiovascular and oncological prevention in different European countries.

 Every time, we were accompanied by researchers and doctors who, always, pushed us to face the message with a sensitive approach towards patients.
-One of them is Dr. Aron Goldhirsch, a worldwide renowned oncologist also active in Ticino, who affirms that “shocking campaigns separate” whereas the objective is involving people in an awareness raising action starting from “the patient’s personal life, his friendships and his work”.
+One of them is Dr. Aron Goldhirsch, a worldwide renowned oncologist also active in Ticino, who affirms that “shocking campaigns separate” whereas the objective is involving people in an awareness-raising action starting from “the patient’s personal life, his friendships and his work”.

 Psychotherapist Cristina Milani, who is engaged with kindness in interpersonal communication and mass media, states that “scaring people is an old communication technique.
 Involving people, on the other hand, is innovative”.

-Still on the same topic, I would like to point out that until a few years ago cancer was defined as an “incurable illness” by media.
-Only since few years we have become able to define it with its name, a frightening, horrible, but true, word.
+Still, on the same topic, I would like to point out that until a few years ago cancer was defined as an “incurable illness” by media.
+Only since few years, we have become able to define it with its name, a frightening, horrible, but true, word.

 As it often happens, when a word becomes commonly accepted, it starts to be abused and politicians (yes, still those…) force the term according to their needs.
 “That attitude is a cancer for the society”, hinting at the devastating force of the illness, at the metastasis, and at the same time bringing out pain and frustration in thousands of people suffering from the illness.